Was Euro 2024 a success off the field? Sort of – DW – 07/12/2024

 Dutch and Scots add color

 But Euro 2024 was not all bad.
-Germany fell in love with their team again after years of woe and the famous beer flowed across the country, unlike at Qatar 2022.
-Putting a big artificial turf carpet down on the tarmac in the main fan zone in front of the Brandenburg Gate was a nice touch and prices were not exorbitant.
+Germans fell in love with their team again after years of woe, and the famous beer flowed across the country, unlike at the most recent World Cup in Qatar.
+Putting a big artificial turf carpet down on the tarmac in the main fan zone in front of the Brandenburg Gate was a nice touch, and prices were not exorbitant.

-The orange-clad Dutch fans with their large marches and compact side-to-side dancing was an obvious highlight while almost everyone recognized how Scotland supporters added to the party atmosphere with their kilts, bagpipes and humor –even if their stay lasted only for their three group games.
+The orange-clad Dutch fans, with their large marches and compact side-to-side dancing, were an obvious highlight.
+Almost everyone recognized how Scotland supporters added to the party atmosphere with their kilts, bagpipes and humor — even if their stay lasted only for their three group games.

-Time may well make us look back kindly on a tight-knit Euro 2024 given the oddities of Euro 2021, Euro 2028 being spread across Britain and Ireland and the vastness of the next two World Cups (2030 will be held in six countries across three continents!).
+Time may make us look back kindly on a tight-knit Euro 2024, given the oddities of Euro 2021, Euro 2028 being spread across Britain and Ireland and the vastness of the next two World Cups (2030 will be held in six countries across three continents!).

 Edited by: Chuck Penfold